Ready for some inspiring console table decor ideas? I share my ten favorite ideas for adding style to any console table, sideboard, or buffet!

 Sources: Round woven tray | White ceramic vase (similar) | Faux greenery branches | Marble wine cooler | Glass oil bottle | Tall pepper mill | Short pepper mill (filled with sea salt)

-Find more of what I think are the best artificial flowers & branches {here} where I share the ones that I have and love.
+Find more of what I think are the best faux flowers {here} where I share the ones that I have and love.

 2. Slide Seating Underneath